 Fun Festive Taco Casserole

-What can I say about this casserole?
-All the appeal of tacos combined with a nacho like topping?
+Fun Festive Taco Casserole has all the appeal of tacos combined with a nacho like topping.
 That’s a win win in my book, because we love love love both of those things at our house!
 I tried it, thinking my teenager would like it.
-I was wrong, he wild about it.
+I was wrong, he was wild about it.
 A little salsa, a few slices of avocado and a dab of sour cream added a little freshness to this substantial Fun Festive Taco Casserole.

 Fun Festive Taco Casserole